Policy & Resources Committee: Committee

-The committee is elected by States Deputies for a period of four years.
+The committee is elected by States Deputies until the next general election.
+The next election will be in June 2025.

 The current committee comprises a president and four members.

 The president of the committee is the de facto head of government of Guernsey and may be given the title Chief Minister.
 The vice president may also use the title Deputy Chief Minister.

 One person in the committee is nominated as Lead Person for External Affairs; the title Minister for External Affairs is sometimes used.

 Election

 The 40 States Deputies hold an election to determine the President, with successive rounds of voting continuing until an outright winner is elected.
 All candidates having to be proposed and seconded.

 Shortly afterwards, the newly elected president may name his preferred committee members, however it is the votes of the States Deputies that elect the remaining four committee members.
 All candidates having to be proposed and seconded.

+A lost vote to a motion of "no confidence" in the committee results in the immediate resignation of the President and Members of the Policy & Resources Committee, the States of Deliberation having no confidence in the said Committee and will result in an immediate election of first a new President and then the new committee members.

 Avoidance of conflict of interest

 No person on the Committee may be a president or member of the six principal committees, or of the Scrutiny Management Committee, the Development & Planning Authority, or the Transport Licensing Authority.